agavazov/nkvd/README.md

   /is command
     Successful record exist check
       ✔ Should save [normal record] without error
-      ✔ Should find the [same exists record] without error ✔ Should [remove the same record] without error ✔ Should not allow to remove the same record again with [missing record] error Fail scenarios
+      ✔ Should find the [same existing record] without error ✔ Should [remove the same record] without error ✔ Should not allow to remove the same record again with [missing record] error Fail scenarios